geoglorus/HistContext/README.md

 The fourth file is `custom_v1_0.txt`which can be used for adding your own data, which will be merged into the view.

-You can add and use any semi-colon delimited file, as long as it ends with '_v1_0.txt´
+You can add and use any semi-colon delimited file, as long as it ends with `_v1_0.txt` However, the entire list in the text file must be in the correct CSV format and include 4 semi-colon separated data items for each line.
+Otherwise, a separate error will be reported for each incorrect line and that data will be omitted from the list.

+The entire file is cached and you will be nagged about **each** bad line.

 ## Options